Braid and Strand Camera

 As an alternative to running this procedure live with Strand Camera, you may operate on a directory of PNG images and the strand-cam-offline-checkerboards program.

-Regardless of whether you create the YAML file containing the camera intrinsic parameters, the first lines of the YAML file will contain a comment like the following showing the mean reprojection distance.
+Regardless of how you created the YAML file containing the camera intrinsic parameters, the first lines of the YAML file will contain a comment like the following showing the mean reprojection distance.

 # Mean reprojection distance: 0.49